EEMCS-EE-BSS

-Annemieke Witteveen is Assistant Professor at the Biomedical Signals and Systems (BSS) group and the Personalized eHealth Technology (PeHT) research program.
+Annemieke Witteveen is Associate Professor at the Biomedical Signals and Systems (BSS) group and the Personalized eHealth Technology (PeHT) research program.
 Her research line focusses on building dynamic patient-level models for personalized prediction, monitoring and optimization to support clinical decision making in oncology.
 See also her interview as a featured scientist.

 She studied Technical Medicine and Health Sciences at the University of Twente.
 After graduation, Annemieke started working as a PhD at the department of Health Technology and Services Research (HTSR) at the University of Twente.
 Here she worked on individualizing the breast cancer follow-up based on individual time-dependent risk profiles, resulting in a.o. the INFLUENCE nomogram.
 Her thesis received the prize for best oncology thesis in the Netherlands of 2018/2019.